 Riparian habitat - Areas adjacent to aquatic systems with flowing water that contain elements of both aquatic and terrestrial ecosystems that mutually influence each other.
 The width of these areas extends to that portion of the terrestrial landscape that directly influences the aquatic ecosystem by providing shade, fine or large woody material, nutrients, organic and inorganic debris, terrestrial insects, or habitat for riparian-associated wildlife.
-Widths shall be measured from the ordinary high water mark or from the top of bank if the ordinary high water mark cannot be identified.
+Widths shall be measured from the edge of the channel migration zone, if present.
+If not present, the width shall be measured from the ordinary high water mark or from the top of bank if the ordinary high water mark cannot be identified.
 It includes the entire extent of the floodplain and the extent of vegetation adapted to wet conditions as well as adjacent upland plant communities that directly influence the stream system.
 Riparian habitat areas include those riparian areas severely altered or damaged due to human development activities.